KoanOps/Recs/FAQ/cleaning.md

 # Caveat<br>
 Please note this is meant to be introductory.
 Expertise is from learned experience - know by knowing what you're doing, knowing where to look, how to ascribe soundness to the data, and so on.
 Look at the data, understand the market/business.
 Dive into how and where the data was created, what all the codes mean, puzzle match, identify patterns, fix those patterns, and bring that dataset into a more uniform set. <br>

-As an example, 5000 lines of messy, inconsistent, unvalidated mortgage data with complex inter-dependencies may take 50-500 manhours, depending on the complexity.
+As an example, 5000 lines of messy, inconsistent, unvalidated mortgage data with complex inter-dependencies may take 50-500 manhours, depending on the complexity. <br>

+A word of caution - you may be tempted for an "automated" solution.
+Automation of data cleanup in this example can far exceed the manhours of **just working manually**.
 Automation as a substitution for due diligence tends to not go well.
-[1] Automation of data cleanup can far exceed the manhours of **just working manually**.<br>
+[1] <br>

 [1] https://xkcd.com/1319/